Covid 19 coronavirus: The Ministry of Health will provide an update on any new cases

-The Ministry of Health will this afternoon reveal if there have been any new Covid-19 cases in New Zealand over the past 24 hours.
+The Ministry of Health will this afternoon reveal if there have been any new Covid-19 cases in New Zealand over the last day.

-There is no media conference today – instead, a statement will be issued at 1pm.
+There is no media conference today – instead, a statement was due at 1pm.
+However, there has been a delay in releasing the numbers.
+The reason is unclear and the ministry has not said why - but that the update should be provided within the next 15 minutes.

 After 24 straight days of no new cases, this week saw the emergence of five new cases – two yesterday, one on Thursday and two on Tuesday.